thedotmack/grunt-jade-bootstrap/README.md

 3. Include any additional assets with a new `copy` task in the gruntfile
 4. Type `grunt server` to begin the server / watch process.

-To build without watching, type ``
+To build without watching, type `grunt build`

 ## Notes